FlorianMartinDesmoSaze/jest-first-step/README.md

-# fist steps with vite and jest
+# fist steps with jest